conjure-cp/conjure/docs/essence.rst

            | ".."
 Expression
            | Expression ".."
 Expression

+    Attribute := Name
+               | Name Expression

     NameDomain := Name ":" Domain

 Essence contains a rich selection of domain constructors, which can be used in an arbitrarily nested fashion to create domains for problem parameters, decision variables, quantified expressions and comprehensions.
 Quantified expressions and comprehensions are explained under `Expressions`_.

 Domains can be finite or infinite, but infinite domains can only be used when declaring of problem parameters.
 The domains for both decision variables and quantified variables have to be finite.

+Some kinds of domains can take an optional list of attributes.
+An attribute is either a label or a label with an associated value.
+Different kinds of domains take different attributes.

+Multiple attributes can be used in a single domain.
+Using contradicting values for the attribute values may result in an empty domain.

+In the following, each kind of domain is described in a subsection of its own.

 Boolean domains
 ~~~~~~~~~~~~~~~